kite-sdk/kite-examples/kite-examples-morphlines/README.md

 1. Put your sample input data file into the `resources/test-documents` directory, as a sibling to `simpleCSV.txt`
 2. Change the Java unit test code method `ExampleMorphlineTest.testSimpleCSV()` to use that sample input data file by replacing `simpleCSV.txt` with said file.
-3. Now start adding commands to the `simpleCSV.conf` morphlines file in the `resources/test-morphlines` directory
+3. Now start adding commands to the `simpleCSV.conf` morphline config file in the `resources/test-morphlines` directory
-  1. You can use a different morphlines file, just put it in the same directory as `simpleCSV.conf` and load it in the test by changing the `createMorphline` call.
+  1. You can use a different morphline config file, just put it in the same directory as `simpleCSV.conf` and load it in the test by changing the `createMorphline` call.
 4. In the `simpleCSV.conf` file, you'll see a `SOLR_HOME_DIR` variable.
 That points to the `resources/solr/collection1/conf` directory (the /conf is implied).
 This is where your Solr `schema.xml` file must live.
 As you add morphline commands to put new fields into the record, you'll _probably_ be changing the schema as well by adding those fields.
-  1. If you examine your records and don't see fields that you _know_ you put in, it's quite likely that you didn't add them to the `schema.xml` file and thus the Morphlines command `sanitizeUnknownSolrFields` took the field out.
+  1. If you examine your records and don't see fields that you _know_ you put in, it's quite likely that you didn't add them to the `schema.xml` file and thus the morphline command `sanitizeUnknownSolrFields` removed the field.
-5. Pedantic recommendation: Just add one or two Morphlines commands at a time, adding lots of things at once is an easy way to get lost.
+5. Pedantic recommendation: Just add one or two morphline commands at a time, adding lots of things at once is an easy way to get lost.

 ## Notice several things